 Common Mistakes to Avoid

-- Freeze in a freezer-safe container for up to 3 months.
+Store the cooled soup in a freezer-safe container for up to 3 months.
+Thaw overnight in the refrigerator before reheating.

 Frequently Asked Questions

-Can I make Olive Garden Pasta Fagioli Soup vegetarian?
+Can I make Olive Garden Pasta Fagioli Soup ahead of time?

 Final Thoughts